If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 You may not always find the drink you want on the menu

-Also, certain ingredients can fall victim to shortages like hazelnut, matcha, caramel drizzle, strawberries, and blackberries.
+Additionally, certain ingredients may be subject to shortages, including hazelnuts, matcha, caramel drizzle, strawberries, and blackberries.

 If you’re looking for something beyond the usual chocolate/coffee/mocha/cappuccino combo, you’ll feel disappointed.